ibm-cloud-docs/containers/cs_troubleshoot_clusters.md

 <br />

-## After deleting all worker nodes and adding ones, several pods do not start
+## After deleting all worker nodes, several pods do not start on new worker nodes
 {: #zero_nodes_calico_failure}

 **Infrastructure provider**: